Code Quality & Coverage Standards

 Issue: Coverage below 85% but all logic seems tested Solution: Check for uncovered exception handling or default branches

-Issue: Kotlin companion objects affecting coverage Solution: Already excluded via '**/*\$Companion*'
+Issue: Kotlin companion objects affecting coverage Solution: Already excluded via '**/*\$Companion*' pattern

-Issue: Spring configuration classes lowering coverage Solution: Already excluded via '**/*Config*'
+Issue: Spring configuration classes lowering coverage Solution: Already excluded via '**/*Config*' pattern

 Debugging Low Coverage